kiarafrobles/www.retroreport.org/_videos/the-day-the-lights-went-out.md

 ---
-title: "The Day the Lights Went Out"
+title: The Day the Lights Went Out
+date: '2013-11-12 00:00:00'
+categories: []
 published: true
-date: 2013-11-12T00:00:00.000Z
 staff_members:
 - jonathan-gruber
 - matt-spolar
 topic: science-technology
-description: "In 2003, a blackout crippled areas of the U.S. and Canada, leaving some 50 million people in the dark.
-Ten years later, we are still grappling with concerns over the vulnerability of our power grid."
+description: In 2003, a blackout crippled areas of the U.S. and Canada, leaving some 50 million people in the dark.
+Ten years later, we are still grappling with concerns over the vulnerability of our power grid.
-tweet: "Years after a blackout crippled the US, we're still grappling with the vulnerability of our grid:"
+tweet: 'Years after a blackout crippled the US, we''re still grappling with the vulnerability of our grid:'
-featured_image_path: /uploads/1422556806404_454538970_1280.jpg
+featured_image_path: "/uploads/1422556806404_454538970_1280.jpg"
 appearance: light-text
 source_video:
   video_id:
   video_provider: vimeo
   video_show_in_history: true
-# type: video
 slug: the-day-the-lights-went-out
+tags: []

 ---
 On a late Thursday afternoon in the summer of 2003, everything turned off.
 In the span of a few minutes, the biggest power outage in U.S. history brought swaths of the Northeast, the Midwest and Canada to a standstill.

 In the days and weeks that followed, reporters and investigators raced to pinpoint the source of the outage, while larger questions swirled about the stability of the power grid in the 21st century.